vcokltfre/tutorial-old/content/tutorial/04-pong.md

 ---
 title: "04 - A Ping Command"
 date: 2021-02-17T12:49:20Z
----

-So far we've made a pretty simple bot - it only responds to `!hello` with a static response.
+description: "So far we've made a pretty simple bot - it only responds to `!hello` with a static response.
 Not particularly interesting, is it?
 Let's fix that!
-In this part we'll be creating a ping command that shows the bot's gateway websocket latency when you call it.
+In this part we'll be creating a ping command that shows the bot's gateway websocket latency when you call it."
+---

 As with the previous part we'll want to import and set up the bot like below: